SergeiGL/tg_bot_checks/README.md

 ## How It Works

-1. Users start a chat with your bot
+1. Users start a chat (/start)
-2. Bot prompts them to send a transaction confirmation picture
-3. When any image is received:

     1. The username of a sender is in the Google Sheet
+        - Bot sends the payment sum (depends on how early the user started the bot) and prompts for a transaction confirmation screenshot
+    2. The username of a sender is NOT in the Google Sheet
+        - User is prompted that he is not in the Google Sheet
+2. When any image is received:
+   1. The username of a sender is in the Google Sheet
-        - Image is forwarded to the specified admin account
+      - Image is forwarded to the specified admin account with user's position, payment sum and username
-        - Image is saved at a PostgreSQL database
+      - Image is saved at a PostgreSQL database (see `example_db.png`)
       - The user's name is highlighted green in the Google Sheet
       - User receives a confirmation message and a view-only link to the Google Sheet (with his row number) to check that his username is indeed turned green.
    2. The username of a sender is NOT in the Google Sheet
-        - The image sent is NOT forwarded to the specified admin account
-        - The image sent is NOT saved at a PostgreSQL database
       - User is prompted that he is not in the Google Sheet

 ## Prerequisites